DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 - Text will allow you to change the different text properties, such as font, font style, size, etc.

-- Appearance will change the color of the font, stroke outline color, background color, and shadow.
+- Appearance will change the font color, stroke outline color, background color, and shadow.
 You can also have the text mask around a shape layer using the “Mask with Text” checkbox.

 Alex is a certified Adobe Premiere Pro video editor and independent filmmaker in the US.
 He is most known for writing, directing, and editing his debut feature film, Cashing Out, which has won multiple awards at film festivals across the US.
 Currently, Alex is the owner of AWS FILMS and works as a freelance video editor for several large companies and content creators.